 The balance of species represented in IUCN spatial data skews toward tropical latitudes compared to the distribution represented in AquaMaps distribution maps.
 This may be driven by the fact that the taxonomic distribution of IUCN distribution maps focuses heavily on coral reef-associated species (see fig. XXX).
 While both data collections indicate highest species richness in the Coral Triangle and western Indian Ocean, the AquaMaps data collection shows a relatively larger representation of species in the Atlantic, Caribbean, and eastern Pacific than does the IUCN data collection.

-Each data collection offers spatial distribution information for large numbers of species.
-However, the data collections vary in terms of taxonomic coverage and regional coverage.
 For spatial assessments of biodiversity, the choice of one data collection over the other is likely to create significantly different results.
-For studies confined to a narrow range of taxa or to a narrow spatial scale, one data collection may offer an advantage over the other in the number of species maps available.
-For global scale biodiversity studies, however, the selection of one data collection over the other will entail tradeoffs in spatial coverage, taxonomic breadth, and taxonomic depth. find a reference that describes what makes a "good" data collection for global biodiversity, e.g. OHI or maybe species richness vs diversity vs "health" or whatnot
+For global scale biodiversity studies, the selection of one data collection over the other will entail tradeoffs in spatial coverage, taxonomic breadth, and taxonomic depth. find a reference that describes what makes a "good" data collection for global biodiversity, e.g. OHI or maybe species richness vs diversity vs "health" or whatnot

-Analysis of spatial alignment by species

 Defining spatial alignment between the two data collections

 For species described in both spatial data collections, we would expect to see some spatial correlation, both in the global pattern of species distribution and the extent of species range.
 Large discrepancies in distribution and range area could indicate species that require further study to consolidate expert knowledge and improve species distribution models.